 We did not identify any additional fraud risks.

-In determining the audit procedures we took into account the results of our evaluation and testing of the design and implementation of some of the Group-wide fraud risk management controls
+In determining the audit procedures we took into account the results of our evaluation and testing of the operating effectiveness of some of the Group-wide fraud risk management controls.

 We also performed procedures including: